snapauthapp/sdk-node/README.md

 > [!NOTE]
 > The `id` is what you should use during authentication; it can not be changed.
-> The `handle` is to make client code more straightforward, and is typically the value the user would type in to a username field.
+> The `username` is to make client code more straightforward, and is typically the value the user would type in to a username field.
 >
-> You MAY hash or obfuscate the `handle`, or omit it entirely.
+> `username` MAY be omitted.
-> If you do, you'll need to either a) repeat the procedure in client code during authentication or b) rely on the user's id instead.
+> We automatically perform a one-way hash before storing it in order to preserve user privacy, so it will not be returned to you later.

 ### Authenticating